Edge-On-Demand/django-admin-steroids/README.rst

 Features
 --------

-Modeladmin mixins:
+ModelAdmin mixins:

-BetterRawIdFieldsAdmin - Adapted from a `Django Snippet
+BetterRawIdFieldsModelAdmin - Adapted from a `Django Snippet
 <http://djangosnippets.org/snippets/2217/>`_,
 this formats all raw id fields with a convenient link to that record's corresponding admin change page.

-ReadonlyAdmin - Removes all editability from the modeladmin.
+ReadonlyModelAdmin - Removes all editability from the modeladmin.

-CSVAdmin - Adds a changelist action to export the selected records as a CSV.
+CSVModelAdmin - Adds a changelist action to export the selected records as a CSV.

 FormatterModelAdmin - Allows the use of admin field formatters.